QubesOS/qubes-doc/configuration/disk-trim.md

 If discards are not supported at any one of those layers, it will not make it to the underlying physical device.

 There are some security implications to permitting TRIM (read for example [this article](https://asalor.blogspot.com/2011/08/trim-dm-crypt-problems.html)), but in most cases not exploitable.
+Conversely, TRIM can improve security against local forensics when using SSDs, because with TRIM enabled deleting data (usually) results in the actual data being erased quickly, rather than remaining in unallocated space indefinitely.
+However deletion is not guaranteed, and can fail to happen without warning for a variety of reasons.

 Configuration